jmsdnns/blag/content/music/journal/drum-covers/_index.md

 ---
 title: "Drum Covers"
 layout: series
-limit: 5
+limit: 3
 date: 2023-04-15
 description: >
     Videos of me playing drums to some of my favorite songs.
+Most recent 3 shown below.
 ---

 Videos of me playing drums to some of my favorite songs.